kore4lyf/notes/solidity/solidity-smart-contract-course.md

 }
 ```

-What you will notice from call the both functinos (firstChange and secondChange) is that when you get the value of x[0], will be equal to 4.
+What you will notice from call the both functions (firstChange and secondChange) is that when you get the value of x[0], will be equal to 4.
 That is because storage data always persist.

+**Memory vs Calldata**:

+**Memory** is a modifiable, temporary storage area.

+**Calldata** is a read-only, non-modifiable area where function arguments are passed by the caller.
+It's cheaper, because it doesen't copy data into memory.

+If a function is public and assuming it has a parameter (string memory variable1), the input string entered into variable1 will be copied from calldata to memory each character costs 3 gas per word.

+If a function is external, it has a parameter (string memory variable1), solidity treats it as calldata under the hood until it is modified.
+But specifing calldata (i.e. string calldata variable1) will make it clear that you are not editing it.

 ### Mapping